DiarmuidHenry/Project-03/README.md

 ### Functional Testing

+The main purpose of this is to ensure that all error validation steps work as intended, and that any invalid inputs are detected before being accepted by the program.

 |Test Item|Test Carried Out|Result|Pass/Fail|
 |-------------|------------------|-----------|-------|
 |Run program|Open page containing program |Program loads. `Loading . . .` animation is shown.
 When program is ready to receive input, welcome banner and Instructions prompt appear.|PASS|